Social media is amazing. It's fast paced. It's fun. And it's a FREE way to advertise your business (unless you hire someone like me).

 Talk about your personal journey as a business owner and your 'why'

 Share 'personal' content that resonates with your target market but make sure it has relevance to what you do in your business.

 How to Plan Your Content

-Just don't get hung up on one type of content because you can freeze yourself out if you focus to much on your cold audience or you can get people hot with anger if all you do is sell sell sell.
-And if you just post personal content about your knitting hobby, no one will know what it is you do.
+TOP TIP: don't get hung up on one type of content for too long because you can freeze yourself out if you focus too much on your cold audience or you can get people hot with anger if all you do is SELL!
+SELL!
+SELL!